matheusdf32/matheusdf32/README.md

 - 🌱 I’m currently looking for a north american job so I can dive into where true software is made.
 -  🕹 I have much to learn, but I also think it's FUN.
 My energy to nonstop coding is overflowing.
 - 💞️ I’m looking to collaborate in code and core on making the best product your company can offer.
-- 📫 How to reach me is through my gmail: matheusduarteferreira32 (without domain so bots won't find and spam it)
+- 📫 How to reach me is through my gmail: matheusduarteferreira32